 - Enhance academic quality and reputation of the University;

-- Improve teaching and learning
+- Improve teaching and learning; and

-Grant requests must be submitted to the Maguire Ethics Center Box 316 by March 20, 2013.
-Proposals must include the course title, the faculty member’s name and Department, and the phrase “Ethics Course Enhancement Grant.”
+Grant requests must be submitted to the Maguire Ethics Center Box 316 by February 14, 2018.
+Proposals must include the course title, the faculty member’s name and Department, and the phrase “Maguire Ethics Center Faculty Course Development Grants” or “Maguire Ethics Center Faculty Research Grants.”
 A committee will review and rank the proposals.
-Grants will be announced by the end of the spring semester.
-The proposal should include:
+Grants will be announced in early February.

-- current course objectives and revised course objectives;
+- course objectives and student learning outcomes;

 - statement explaining the significance of the revisions and enhancements and how the grant will impact the curriculum and/or accreditation standards;

 - the faculty member’s current c.v.;